bolee222/web-lab/content/english/people/students.md

     - name: "Nur Izzatty (Izza)"
       type: master student
       email: "izzattyjamal28@gmail.com"
-      image : "images/students/default.jpg"
+      image : "images/students/Izzatty.jpg"
-      content: "Izzatthy's interest is in exploring **new applications of digital humans**.
-She is currently researching the role of augmented humans in travelling platforms, especially focusing on photo-taking journeys."
+      content: "Izzatty is interested in **digital products** and is currently exploring new application scenarios for digital humans.
+She is researching the role of **augmented humans in traveling platforms**, focusing on photo-taking journeys."
       link: "#"
       services:
         - Unlimited agents